ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: ViTEraser

 \subsection{Encoder}

-As shown in Fig. \ref{fig:viteraser}(a), the encoder of ViTEraser consists of a sequence of four stages.
-Through these four stages, the encoder perceives an input image $I_{in} \in \mathbb{R}^{H \times W \times 3}$ with text strokes to remove and hierarchically produces four feature maps $\{f_{i}^{enc}\}_{i=1}^{4}$ with strides of $\{2^{i+1}\}_{i=1}^4$ \textit{w.r.t} the input image and channels of $\{C_{i}^{enc}\}_{i=1}^{4}$, respectively.
-Specifically, the i\textit{-th} stage first downsamples the spatial size using a patch embedding layer to reduce the subsequent computing cost and then globally captures the correlation between tokens through a stack of $N^{enc}_i$ ViT blocks (Sec. \ref{sec:viterasr_vit_blocks}).
+As shown in Fig. \ref{fig:viteraser}(a), the encoder of ViTEraser consists of four stages.
+Given an input image $I_{in} \in \mathbb{R}^{H \times W \times 3}$, the encoder hierarchically produces four feature maps $\{f_{i}^{enc}\}_{i=1}^{4}$ with strides of $\{2^{i+1}\}_{i=1}^4$ \textit{w.r.t} the input image and channels of $\{C_{i}^{enc}\}_{i=1}^{4}$, respectively.
+Specifically, the i\textit{-th} stage first downsamples the spatial size using a patch embedding layer and then captures global correlation through a stack of $N^{enc}_i$ ViT blocks.